1673beta/audon/README.md

 Audio + Mastodon = Audon

-Audon is a service of realtime audio streaming for Mastodon.
+Audon is a service of realtime audio chat for Mastodon, Akkoma, GoToSocial, and Calckey.

+Other Fediverse platforms supporting Mastodon API may work, but not tested (yet).

 ## Tech Stack